 Spirulina generally works best in neutral pH applications like yogurt (left), ice cream (center), and confections or bakery decorations (right)

-Gently water extracted at our Sense Colour facility in Avignon, our Everzure™ spirulina is formulated as a color to fulfill all sorts of technological needs.
+Gently water extracted at our Sense Colour facility in Avignon, our Everzure™ spirulina is formulated as a colour to fulfill all sorts of technological needs.
 Be it as a liquid format for ease of applicability and dosing, or as a readily dispersible powder, Everzure™ spirulina is crafted to perform in every suitable application.

 Michroma® Spirulina in fat based applications